Lewis & ClarkCollege of Arts & Sciences

 Interfaced to a diode array UV-Vis detector, a fluorescence detector, and a fraction collector, our Shimadzu Prominance HPLC is useful for analyzing complex mixtures and purifying samples.

-Nicolet 360 and 380 FTIR spectrometers, which measure bond vibrations, are used for identifying compounds made in organic chemistry and advanced labs.
+Nicolet iS50 and 380 FTIR spectrometers, are used in the identification of compounds made in organic chemistry and advanced labs.

-A Thermo-Scientific Nanodrop 2000c is used in biochemistry lab courses for measuring protein and DNA concentrations as well as for measuring the optical density of cell cultures.
+A Thermo-Scientific Nanodrop 2000c is used in biochemistry laboratory courses for measuring protein and DNA concentrations, and the optical density of cell cultures.

-The FEI Phenom scanning electron microscope (SEM) is used to image samples at a resolution in excess of what can be achieved with optical microscopes.
+The FEI Phenom scanning electron microscope is used to image samples at a resolution in excess of what can be achieved with optical microscopes.
+The instrument is used in inorganic chemistry and nanomaterials chemistry courses.

 An Atago AP300 Digital Polarimeter is useful for measuring how chiral compounds rotate the angle of polarized light.